 These are not super fun topics to talk about, but we all have to deal with them at the current time – no matter where we live.
 Clear communication about these points will help everyone to develop trust with each other and to keep safe.

-The coronavirus situation is changing from week to week in different ways in different places.
+The coronavirus situation continues to evolve and being well informed is a key part of staying safe.
 This makes it important to share information and concerns before the au pair stay begins and also during the stay.

 More than ever, au pairs and families need to trust each other and to work together to get good results.
 Frequent and friendly communication about all the different aspects of daily life that are impacted by corona therefore needs to be an ongoing part of the cooperation between au pairs and families.
 As the host family you should see yourselves as the leading partner in this cooperative effort and keep the information flowing.

-At AuPairWorld, we also want to be transparent and therefore, we want to share with you the advice we have given to au pairs to prepare in advance for their adventure in coronavirus times.
+At AuPairWorld, we aim be transparent and therefore we're happy to share the advice we have given to au pairs to prepare in advance for an au pair stay in coronavirus times.